markeverard/markeverard.github.io/_posts/2010-08-12-editor-access-to-episerver-admin-functionality.md

 Ideally what we want is a way of using the existing EPiServer functionality and interface but providing access to a specific admin function to a user in a non-Admin role.

-### Enter the VirtualPathMappedProvider&#8230;&#8230;
+### Enter the VirtualPathMappedProvider...

 The solution below uses the VirtualPathMappedProvider to map an existing admin functionality (.aspx page) to a developer-defined virtual url, which is subjected to different location security configuration.
 This is made possible by the fact that the EPiServer admin pages (or the ones I&#8217;ve looked at) rely solely on the location path element for their security and do no further on-page access checking (which is as it should be really).
 Once you&#8217;ve bypassed the first security checkpoint &#8211; you&#8217;ve got a free run.

-I&#8217;m going to provide access to the Category administration interface to any user in a newly-created role that I&#8217;ll call CategoryAdmins.Â Category administration is often a function that in my opinion falls more under the remit of an Editor, though that does depend on your EPiServer implementation (as categories can be used for a lot more than just <a title="Category - more than labelling" href="http://labs.episerver.com/en/Blogs/Anders-Hattestad/Dates/2009/3/Category---more-than-labeling/" target="_blank">labelling</a>).
+I&#8217;m going to provide access to the Category administration interface to any user in a newly-created role that I&#8217;ll call CategoryAdmins.

+Category administration is often a function that in my opinion falls more under the remit of an Editor, though that does depend on your EPiServer implementation (as categories can be used for a lot more than just <a title="Category - more than labelling" href="http://labs.episerver.com/en/Blogs/Anders-Hattestad/Dates/2009/3/Category---more-than-labeling/" target="_blank">labelling</a>).

   * Add Mapped links &#8211; create a virtual path mapping in episerver.config (or in web.config pre-CMS 6) which forwards the defined virtual url to the existing categories.aspx page.
 You will need to provide a mapping for every page that you want to allow access to.
 Category administration is handled by a single .aspx page.